fatiando-data/caribbean-bathymetry/README.md

 # Caribbean - Single-beam bathymetry

-This dataset is a compilation of several single-beam bathymetry surveys of the Caribbean ocean displaying a wide range of tectonic activity, uneven distribution, and even clear systematic errors in some of the survey lines.
+This dataset is a compilation of several single-beam bathymetry surveys of the Caribbean ocean displaying a wide range of tectonic activity and uneven distribution.

 The original data file was compressed with LZMA to save space and make it possible to upload it to this GitHub repository (see `raw/`) since there is not